JohannesNE/aarhus-covid19-datathon/README.md

-# aarhus-covid19-datathon
+# Aarhus COVID-19 datathon

-Data and code for Aarhus COVID-19 datathon https://events.au.dk/coviddata
+Here, you will find some introductions to the main datasets we expect to be utilized during the Aarhus COVID-19 datathon (<https://events.au.dk/coviddata>).

 ## Code examples and documentation